 The united teams enjoyed cinema clubs as well as talks from external speakers from organisations such as the Terrence Higgins Trust and LGBT Foundation.

 A long way to go

-Richard Branson wrote a blog in February following the release of It’s A Sin.
+Richard Branson wrote a blog in February following the release of It’s A Sin on Channel 4.
 He said: “Let’s all take a moment to remember that we still have a long way to go until LGBTQ+ rights are championed around the world.
 While many of the battles have been won in the West, there are still countries where people can be locked up for life or stoned to death for being gay.
 We must all come together to keep fighting for equality around the world, and business must play a role in this fight.”